-This is just one of the many mooring configurations that will be necessary for ocean observatories.
-In many cases fixed sensors along the mooring will be needed (e.g., tomography sources and receivers, large and heavy bio-chemical packages, turbulence sensors, etc.).
-Winched profilers, including the one shown in Fig. 5, as well as bottom mounted ones (e.g., used at LEO-1516), will be needed.
+Winched profilers, including the one shown in Fig. 5, as well as bottom mounted ones (e.g., used at LEO-15^{9}), will be needed.
 A challenge here is to deal with the possible snap loading as the package gets close to the surface-the continuing challenge of the air-sea interface.
-Long-lasting surface moorings will continue to be a challenge; the authors' view is that it will be much more effective to have several moorings that together satisfy the sampling requirements, rather than have one that tries to do too much.

-IV.
-VERTICAL COVERAGE INTO THE SEAFLOOR
+4. VERTICAL COVERAGE INTO THE SEAFLOOR

-One method of extending the observatory reach into the seafloor is by using Ocean Drilling Program boreholes (the following is taken from Davis et al.17).
-The cable connection provides multiple advantages: longer time span experiments;

-coordinated, co-located experiments can be executed simultaneously; power is available for dynamic experiments using controlled sources; and experimental protocols can be changed on the fly.
+One method of extending the observatory reach into the seafloor is by using Ocean Drilling Program boreholes (the following is taken from Davis et al.10).
+The cable connection provides multiple advantages: longer time span experiments; coordinated, co-located experiments can be executed simultaneously; power is available for dynamic experiments using controlled sources; and experimental protocols can be changed on the fly.
 Significant work has already occurred for autonomous systems.
-An example of how a hole might be completed and instrumented is provided in Fig. 8.
-For new holes it will be possible to drill in casing strings that will permit access via screened ports to multiple levels in the formation.
+An example of how a hole might be completed and instrumented is provided in Fig. 6.
+For new holes, it will be possible to drill in casing strings that will permit access via screened ports to multiple levels in the formation.